 I’ll mention and discuss the other artists in the context of the performance, below.

-The Oratorio “Elias” (Elijah), op.70, MWV A 25 is a work that Mendelssohn finished composing in 1846, after working on this for 10 years.
+Mendelssohn completed the Oratorio “Elias” (Elijah), op.70, MWV A 25 in 1846, after having worked on it for 10 years.
 The first performance was in English and in England, in Birmingham.
 After the premiere, Mendelssohn added some revisions.
 The revised version saw several performances in England.
 The composer than prepared a German version for publishing.
 However, he died before he had a chance to hear the composition in his native language.

 Born into a Jewish family, Felix Mendelssohn received a Christian education.
-He was baptized Felix Jakob Ludwig, and at the same time, the by-name Bartholdy was added to his last name.
+He was baptized Felix Jakob Ludwig.
+At the same time, he added the by-name Bartholdy to his last name.
 In the mid-1820, Mendelssohn founded a choir with the goal to perform the major choral works of Johann Sebastian Bach (1685 – 1750), and one of his pioneering achievements was the performance and the revival of Bach’s St.Matthew Passion, BWV 244, in 1829 (he was only 20 by then!).

 It must have been Bach’s passion oratorios, as well as his contacts with the oratorios by George Frideric Handel (1685 – 1759), which in Mendelssohn triggered the idea of composing his own oratorios.
 He ended up composing an oratorio “Paulus” (St.Paul), op.36 (1836), and his final one, “Elias” (Elijah), op.70.
-A third oratorio, “Christus“, remained an idea, of which only small fragments were written.
+A third oratorio, “Christus“, remained an idea, of which he wrote only small fragments.